Vacancies in Graphene : Dirac Physics and Fractional Vacuum Charges: Dirac model

-Despite being defined over the entire energy spectrum, $ \rho \left( \boldsymbol{r}\right)$ turns out to be evaluated at the Fermi energy, a noteworthy result since \eqref{eq: dirac} is merely valid close to $E=0$.
+Despite being defined over the entire energy spectrum, $ \rho \left( \boldsymbol{r}\right)$ turns out to be related to a quantity evaluated at the Fermi energy, a noteworthy result since \eqref{eq: dirac} is merely valid close to $E=0$.
 Furthermore, \eqref{eq: eta2} is directly related to features of the zero-energy subspace.
 Its dimension, $\dim \ker D + \dim \ker D^\dagger$, obtained by counting all solutions of $D \psi_B = D^\dagger \psi_A =0$, cannot generally be determined, but the relation,

 holds for $\Index H \equiv \dim \ker D - \dim \ker D^\dagger$ \cite{Niemi1984PhysRevD.30.809,Stone1985PhysRevB.31.6112}.
 Combining \eqref{eq: eta2} and \eqref{eq: index} leads to